riomus/HMM.js/README.md

 # HMM.js

-HMM implementation absed on Viterbi alghoritms
+HMM implementation based on Viterbi alghoritms

 ## About